 Lutherans believe that in Holy Communion those who come to the table receive in bread and wine the body and blood of their Lord.
 This gift is itself the real presence of God’s forgiveness and mercy, nourishing believers in union with their Lord and with each other.

-What is LCR’s communion practice?
+What is Lutheran Church of the Resurrection’s communion practice?

 All baptized persons who hunger and thirst for our Lord’s real presence are invited to the communion table.
 Worship with Holy Communion is offered each week.